duskcus/duskcus.github.io/views/laravel/intermediate/testing.md

         // Send a PUT request to update the post
         $response = $this->put('/posts/' . $post->id, $updatedData);

-        // Assert that the post was updated
+        // Assert that the post was updated successfully
         $response->assertStatus(200);
-        $this->assertDatabaseHas('posts', $updatedData); // Verify updated data in database }
+        $this->assertDatabaseHas('posts', $updatedData); // Verify updated data in the database }

     /**